Kaiser-Yang/vimwiki/blog/2025/words.md

 # r/R

+## roil

+To roil means to make something cloudy or muddy.

 ## rave

 To rave means to talk or write about something in an excited way.
 If you rave about something, you